markFT39/Deep-Learning-from-Scratch-1-practice/Deep Learning from Scratch (1)/README.md

 ---

 ## 🛠 How to Run
-Clone the repository and run scripts chapter by chapter:
+Clone the repo and run chapter scripts inside the Book 1 folder:

 ```bash
 git clone https://github.com/markFT39/Deep-Learning-from-Scratch-series.git